-For these three classes of citizens, justice is, as in the individual, to perform its functions, so that there is harmony between the three levels.
+For these three classes of citizens, justice is, as in the individual, to perform its functions so that there is harmony between the three rungs.

 Plato and Morality

-The moral character of Plato both ascetic and intellectual.
-Plato recognises many, like Socrates, that happiness is the natural end of life, but there are pleasures among the same hierarchy as in the soul.
+The moral character of Plato is both ascetic and intellectual.
+Plato recognises many, like Socrates, that happiness is the natural end of life, but pleasures follow the same hierarchy as the soul.